 Jöns Hellsing is never half-hearted in what he does, neither in life nor in his writing, which he likens to building a linguistic cathedral.
 Innovative and image-driven, he takes his time, mulling over his stories until the final scene is written in letters of fire in his mind.
 Only then does he venture to put the words down.

 Besides writing, Jöns Hellberg is a copywriter, composer as well as a handyman while renovating his seaside writer’s lair in Scotland.
-Jöns Hellsing lives with his wife and three sons on Lidingö, just outside Stockholm.
+Jöns Hellsing lives with his three sons on Lidingö, just outside Stockholm.

 Interview with Jöns Hellsing in DN: